sagemath/trac_to_gh/Issue 1863.md

 # Issue 1863: implement f.change_ring(R) for f a multivariate polynomial

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1863

 Original creator: was